HM Revenue Cutter Swallow

 Several cutters have served His Britannic Majesty's revenue service as HM Revenue Cutter Swallow in the late 18th and early 19th centuries.
 In wartime each cutter operated under a letter of marque, which authorized the master to engage in offensive actions against the enemy, not just defensive.
 These letters provide some information.
-Unfortunately, because the Government did not insure its vessels, sources such as Lloyd's Register, and later, the Register of Shipping, did not list the vessels while they were on government service.
+Unfortunately, because the government did not insure its vessels, sources such as Lloyd's Register, and later, the Register of Shipping, did not list the vessels while they were on government service.
 Also, Revenue cutters worked with the Royal Navy.
 A Customs House minute of 7 July 1806 notes that the Revenue cutters Swan and Hound might replace the Revenue cutters Stag and Swallow, which were then serving with Admiral Keith.
 Individual cutters might even for a time serve the Navy as a hired armed vessel.

 All tonnages in this article are burthens (bm).
 They are clearly approximate as they vary widely for the same vessel.

 1784–1792

 The cutter Swallow, of 24 men, was stationed at Hull and on the establishment of the Customs Board.

 In 1788, the captain of the Revenue cutter Swallow boarded two Swedish ships, Aurora and Maria, then in dock in Kingston-on-Hull and seized them.
 The two Swedish ships had been engaged in the illegal export of wool.

-In 1789 Mr. Thomas Amos was master of the Revenue cutter Swallow.
+In 1789, Mr. Thomas Amos was master of the Revenue cutter Swallow.
 She had been stationed at Cowes to replace the Revenue cutter Swan, which was at Lonodon.

-The Times reported on 23 June 1791 that the Revenue cutter Swallow had brought into Penzance a seizure of tea, tobacco, and 700 gallons of spirits.
+On 23 June 1791, The Times reported that the Revenue cutter Swallow had brought into Penzance a seizure of tea, tobacco, and 700 gallons of spirits.